Last updated on July 2, 2023 by Wandering our World

 The Bellever/Riddon Ridge area is also a very beautiful spot that lies beside the River Dart, and there are toilets close by at the Forestry Commission car park.

 If you’re walking the Two Moors Way, we would recommend wild camping at Ugborough Moor.
-The views here are unrivaled across Dartmoor.
+The views There are unrivaled across Dartmoor.

 Below are our must-know tips for camping in Dartmoor, followed by some of the best campsites in the region!

 - When wild camping in Dartmoor you must never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.

 - Keep an eye out for animal poo – if there’s a lot near your perfect camping spot, you may end up being woken up by some enthusiastic animals at 3am!